cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 ## Google Scholar

 [Google Scholar][google_scholar] isn't a library database but more like an academic search engine that's freely available on the web.
-Its weakness is that it doesn't provide the kind of search operators that either *Factiva* or *Web of Science* have, and so search can be less precie.
+Its weakness is that it doesn't provide the kind of search operators that either *Factiva* or *Web of Science* have, and so search can be less precise.
 However, its strength is that it indexes a lot of academic and legal content.

 Searching *Google Scholar* is a lot like searching *Google*, which we've already covered.